mulka/ploverwiki/Supported-Hardware.md

 shift keys--type each letter on your keyboard.
 If all keys are typed into the text editor, your keyboard probably has NKRO.

-[Microsoft's website](http://www.microsoft.com/appliedsciences/content/projects/KeyboardGhostingDemo.aspx) provides a web application that lets you test your keyboard's capabilities for registering multiple key presses.
-To test, click where it says "click to use", then each key you press lights up green in the picture of a keyboard.
-Press the middle row keys `asdfjkl;` and with a normal keyboard only 6 of the 8 keys will light up green, maybe fewer, but if your keyboard has n-key rollover, all 8 will light up green.
-Then press other multiple-key combinations such as `yuhj` and see if they all light up green.
+[Microsoft's keyboard ghosting demonstration website](http://www.microsoft.com/appliedsciences/content/projects/KeyboardGhostingDemo.aspx) provides a browser-based application that lets you test your keyboard's capabilities for registering multiple key presses.

+To test your keyboard:

+1. Click "**Click To Use**".
+Each key you press will light up green in the picture of a keyboard.
+1. Press the middle row keys `asdfjkl;`
+  * With a normal keyboard only 6 of the 8 keys will light up green (maybe fewer).
+  * If your keyboard has N-key rollover, all 8 keys will light up green.
+1. Press other multiple-key combinations, such as `yuhj`, and see if they all light up green.

 ## What if my keyboard is not capable of NKRO?